12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 8. Olive Oil Scalp Massage

 Olive oil is a rich emollient that loosens dry, flaky skin, reduces scalp inflammation, and provides deep moisturisation.
-It works best for dandruff caused by a dry scalp rather than an oily one.
+It works best as a dandruff home remedy for dry-scalp dandruff rather than oily scalp types.
 Its antioxidant content also helps protect the scalp from environmental damage.

 How to use: